bradleymentzer/react-enviorment/README.md

 ## Thunk

-Dispatch an action which calls a thunk (the middleware) which does the API call.
-This creates a normal action with the API responce which is sent to the reducer within the store.
+With redux components still contain side-effects, the logic for asynchronous opperation, such as fetching or updating server data.
+Thunk is a side-effects library to handle these operations.
+Components dispatch an action which calls a thunk (the middleware) which does the API call.
+This creates a normal action with the API response which is sent to the reducer within the store.
+Thunks take two arguments, dispatch and getState.